bluesky/bluesky/doc/source/callbacks.rst

 .. note::

     If you are a user working with a pre-configured setup, you can probably skip this.
-Come back if your plots are appearing / updating.
+Come back if your plots are not appearing / updating.

     This configuration is typically performed in an IPython profile startup script so that is happens automatically at startup time.